telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 ### Process

-__Process__ is the local OS process from which the traffic has originated.
+__Process__ indicates the local OS process from which the traffic has originated.

 The following example lists sample __Process__ values.